TheLokj/WizardEye/README.md

 > [!WARNING]
 Due to BWA behaviour, it is important to note that coverage and intervals are not perfectly determinist between systems and alignment chunk sizes.
 In fact, BWA is selecting randomly the primary alignment among best hits based on a random number generator and delete secondary alignment starting at the exact same position.
 This can leads to tiny differences of coverage and, in some intervals, to a difference of 1bp at end position.
 However, tracks generation is consistent and deterministic if WizardEye is run on the same system with the same alignment chunk, despite the number of threads used.
 See [issue #1](https://github.com/TheLokj/WizardEye/issues/1) for more details.

 If you want an exhaustive cross-mappability track, you can also specify the `-bN` parameter, which will be passed as `-N` in `bwa aln`.
 This parameter will force BWA to save every alternative alignments, regardless their qualities and mismatches (within the limit of `-bn bwa_missing_prob_err_rate`).
 This parameter allows your cross-mappability track to be exhaustive in exchange of highter coverage.
-It can be used for extreme filtration, but it will reduce your ability to keep informative reads.
+It can be used for extreme filtration, but it will reduce your ability to keep informative reads. ***Be careful with this option***: for complete genomes, with repetitions, and allowed mismatches, it will directly leads to biased representation due to `bwa aln` memory limit (alternative mappings will be truncated).
+See [issue #3](https://github.com/TheLokj/WizardEye/issues/2) for more details.

 ### Filter a BAM file